MemVerge/mvai-public/README.md

 kubectl apply -f mmcai-ghcr-secret.yaml
 ```

-### Ansible configuraiton
+### Ansible configuration

-In an inventory file (which can be named anything), configure the two groups:
+In an inventory file (which can be named anything), configure two host groups:
 - **`[all]`**
+  > **Note:**
+  > The [all] group in this section should be identical to the one in `deepops/config/inventory` if you installed Kubernetes via DeepOps.

   A list of the hosts that will participate in the Kubernetes cluster.
   For example:
   ```